k-box/k-box/docs/user/share.md

 Sharing a file or collection is done via the sharing dialog.
 To create a new share open the sharing dialog.

+> As of version 0.29 sharing a project or a collection inside it will be disabled due to information disclosure concern.
+Existing shares will continue to be available and you can still copy the link and send it via email.
+For more information refer to https://github.com/k-box/k-box/issues/356.

 On the sharing dialog there is a text field, under the _Who has access_ section, in which users can be added.
 To add a new user start typing at least 2 letters of the name and the system will suggest 6 users that matches your terms.
 To ensure a more precise completion type at least 4 letters.